online communication course

 why i teach this

-spring 2026 cohort
+our spring 2026 cohort is full!

-join the spring cohort
+join the waitlist

 Rebecca has personally coached me through some of my most challenging communication moments, in a variety of scenarios.
 It can be hard to measure the impact that such 'soft skills' can have, but they directly and profoundly affect every facet of your life.
 Rebecca's wisdom and skilled yet easeful approach will benefit any participant."